Chorizite/Chorizite/README.md

-# MagicHat
+# Chorizite

-**MagicHat** is an open-source plugin manager for the game *Asheron's Call*.
+**Chorizite** is an open-source plugin manager for the game *Asheron's Call*.
 It enables the integration and management of plugins that extend the game's functionality.
 This project includes core plugins for various features such as HTML/CSS-based UI design, DAT file reading, and Lua scripting support.

 ## Table of Contents